Club: SE Palmeiras | Opening: 2014 | Capacity: 43,600 seats

 There are a number of hotels right near Allianz Parque, of which the Plaza Inn and Holiday Inn Express are decent mid-level hotels with good reviews.
 The Transamerica Executive Perdizes is a somewhat pricier and more luxurious alternative.

-Click here for all hotels near Allianz Parque, though you can also opt to stay elsewhere in São Paulo.
+Click here for all hotels near Allianz Parque, though you can also opt to stay elsewhere in Sao Paulo.
 Most of the higher end options are in the areas west of downtown in the Jardins (Avenida Paulista), Vila Olimpia or Itaim Bibi areas.
-The city centre (Centro) is a little cheaper, but has less to do at night and can get somewhat unsafe.
+The city centre (Centro) is a little cheaper, but has less to do at night and can get a bit rough.

 Tickets for Palmeiras games can be bought online through Futebolcard, in person at the ticket windows of Allianz Parque, or at one of the other sales outlets, though none are in central locations.